Dear Families, Visitors and Residents,

 - Visitors should refrain from visiting if they have been in close contact with anyone who has tested positive for or has symptoms consistent with COVID-19 for the duration noted by health authorities.

-- Visitors should alert the community if they develop fever or other symptoms consistent with COVID-19, or if they are diagnosed with COVID-19 in the 14 days following visitation.
+- Visitors should alert the residence if they develop fever or other symptoms consistent with COVID-19, or if they are diagnosed with COVID-19 in the 14 days following visitation.

-- Visitors must arrive through designated entrance to the community and perform screening to include the following:
+- Visitors must arrive through designated entrance to the residence and perform screening to include the following: